-Fee computed on table below per Exchange Act Pule es 14a-6(i)(1) and 0-11. ree computed on table below per Exchange Act Kult 514a-0(1)(1)anu 0-11.
+o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

 - (1) Title of each class of securities to which the transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to.
-Exchange Act Rule 0-11: - (4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-Fee paid previously with preliminary materials.
+Exchange Act Rule 0-11: - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - Fee paid previously with preliminary materials.